wang-chuanhui/chuguan-strategy/CODE_OF_CONDUCT.md

 appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct and will communicate reasons for moderation decisions when appropriate.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, documentation edits, issues, and other contributions that are not aligned to this Code of Conduct and will communicate reasons for moderation decisions when appropriate.

 ## Scope